The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 Subject to means-testing, housing benefits may be granted:

-To be eligible for the house move bonus, the claimant must fulfil these 3 conditions within the 6 months following the move:
+To be eligible for the relocation allowance, the insured person must meet these 3 conditions within 6 months of moving: